embedworkflow/embed-workflow-demos/beginner/todo-slack-notifications/README.md

 🎉 **This is it!** You've successfully embedded a complete automation platform into your Todo app.
 No redirects, no external tools - your users can now create workflows and powerful automations without ever leaving your application.

-**What's Next?** Choose your setup method below - import a ready-made workflow recipe for instant results, or build from scratch to learn every step.
+**What's Next?** Import the ready-made workflow recipe below for instant results.

 ---

 ## Configure Your Workflows

-You have two ways to set up workflows in your embedded builder.
-Choose the approach that fits your needs:

-### Workflow Setup Options

-#### Option A: Import Pre-Built Workflows (Recommended for Quick Start)

 Import the workflow configuration to create your trigger, actions, and workflow structure.
 You must configure each action with your connections and settings after import: